PV-314/lfl3-kit/readme.txt

 Again, the easiest way is to copy an existing egX_check_it1() function from one of the example files provided in github and just change the variables in that function, as required.

+Here set the lower and upper bounds for bigL, chi, m and rho to both be equal to the values of bigL, chi, m and rho that you want to check.

 This egX_check_it1() function outputs lots more information and can be used for testing, as well as outputting details that you may want to include in a paper for your description of how you used the kit (this is helpful info for readers and for referees -- see the exposition of the examples in Section 6 of the kit paper).

-Tip: in the egX_search_itY() functions.
-Do not forget that a1, a2 and a3 need to be set inside the pv for loop for rho, not before that.
-This is because a1, a2 and a3 will depend on rho.

 CONTACT
 =======
-If you have any questions, problems, need a hand, find a bug,..., please contact PV you can find PV's details in the arxiv preprint for the kit.
+If you have any questions, problems, need some help, find a bug,..., please contact PV you can find PV's details in the arxiv preprint for the kit.